matheo-lm/beep/README.md

 9. Add unique identifier for each news article.

 ## Phase 2:
-10. Add a top menu bar for "cyber news", "incidents fillings", "breach notifications", "advisories" and "saas status".
+10. Add a top menu bar for "cyber news", "incident fillings", "breach notifications", "advisories" and "saas status".
 11. Grind each of the features above.....